-- Oversee the integrity of the financial statements. - Oversee management compliance with legal and regulatory requirements. - · Oversee management's strategy for data privacy and security, including cyber and physical. - Review the Company's environmental and compliance programs, including its Ethics and Compliance program and Code of Business Conduct. - Review, approve, and evaluate the independent auditor's qualifications, independence and services. - · Oversee the performance of the internal audit function and independent auditors. - Discuss risk management and major risk exposures and steps taken to monitor and control such exposures. - Establish procedures for the submission and treatment of complaints and concerns regarding the Company's accounting controls and auditing matters. - Prepare the audit committee report required by the SEC for inclusion in the proxy statement.
+- Oversee the integrity of the financial statements. - Oversee management compliance with legal and regulatory requirements. - · Oversee management's strategy for data privacy and security, including cyber and physical. - Oversee the Company's Ethics and Compliance program, and review and recommend changes to the Code of Business Conduct. - Review, approve, and evaluate the independent auditor's qualifications, independence and services. - 2024 Meetings: 5 - Oversee the performance of the internal audit function and independent auditors. - Discuss risk management and major risk exposures and steps taken to monitor and control such exposures. - Establish procedures for the submission and treatment of complaints and concerns regarding the Company's accounting controls and auditing matters. - · Prepare the audit committee report required by the SEC for inclusion in the proxy statement.

 The Audit and Oversight Committee is a separately designated committee established in accordance with Section 3(a)(58)(A) of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 The Audit and Oversight Committee consists solely of independent directors who meet the independence requirements of the SEC, NYSE and the Board's Corporate Governance Guidelines.
-In addition, the Board has determined that all of the members of the Audit and Oversight Committee are financially literate as required by NYSE rules and that Directors Cunningham, Lane and Tellock qualify as audit committee financial experts within the meaning of SEC rules.
+In addition, the Board has determined that all of the members of the Audit and Oversight Committee are financially literate as required by NYSE rules and that Directors Baxter, Cunningham, Lane and Tellock qualify as audit committee financial experts within the meaning of SEC rules.